goromal/anixpkgs/docs/src/machines.md

 sudo dd if=/path/to/image.img of=/dev/sdX bs=4096 conv=fsync status=progress
 ```

-On the Pi, copy over SSH keys (including to `/root/.ssh/`!) and then set up the Nix channel:
+On the Pi, conmect ti the internet, copy over SSH keys (including to `/root/.ssh/`!) and then set up the Nix channel(s):

 ```bash
 sudo nix-channel --add https://nixos.org/channels/nixos-[NIXOS-VERSION] nixos